 I understand why swimmers want to cover their ears completely, as pool water can cause infection if left in the ear.

 To prevent swimmer’s ear, you should always follow a post-swim ear care routine, to ensure your ear is 100% dry after swimming.

 How you wear your swim cap, either over your ears or not, is a matter of personal taste.

-For more information about swim caps, check out my article, Do Swim Caps Keep Hair Dry?
+For more information about swim caps and if they actually keep hair dry, check out my article, Do Swim Caps Keep Hair Dry?